tuxick/home-assistant.io/source/_integrations/rfxtrx.markdown

 ## Supported protocols

 Not all protocols as advertised are enabled on the initial setup of your transceiver.
 Enabling all protocols is not recommended either.
 Your 433.92 product not showing in the logs?
-Visit the RFXtrx website to [download RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) and enable the required protocol.
+Visit the RFXtrx website to [download RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/en_GB/?ViewObjectPath=%2FShops%2F78165469%2FCategories%2FDownloads) or [rfxcmd for Linux](https://github.com/ssjoholm/rfxcmd) and enable the required protocol.

 ## ser2net